UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 ##Additional Remarks
 <!-- Anything else you want to say in your report.
 Can rename or remove this section. -->
+Procedural Generation Specifics:
+* Audio
+	* Harmonic Progressions are chosen psuedo randomly from a  list of pre-defined progressions
+	* Notes are chosen psuedo-randomly given the current harmony, key, and the instrument's range
+	* Rhythyms are determined by randomly and recursively subdividing measures by powers of two, up to a recursion depth of 5.
+	* The key is chosen at random.
+	* The tempo is chosen at random between a maximum and minimum value.

+Issues:

 Both the 2htdp/image and rsound libraries seem to run very slowly in some circumstances.
 As a result, this game takes a long time (couple minutes) to load.

+Due to lag in the rsound backend, we were not able to build and queue audio clips back to back reliably at runtime.
+There would either be signifacant sound overlap or large gaps between the sound clips.
+As such, we decided to build one large audio segment at the beginning and play just that.
+Because of this, the audio will stop playing when the clip is over.

 Sometimes the rsound/portaudio backend gets messed up and just plays static.
 This is more common when other sound-producing applications are running on the host operating system.
 To fix: